geoscience-community-codes/spatial_density/README.md

 >install.packages("ks", repos="http://cran.r-project.org")

-then choose to let R create/install into a local directory
+then choose to let R create/install into a local directory.

 ### GMT plotting DEPENDENCIES
 The PERL script plot_spd.gmt.pl will grid and contour the spatial density output grid file.
-This plotting package depends on gmt (which depends on gdal, netcdf, Proj4)
+This plotting package depends on GMT (which depends on gdal, netcdf, Proj/Proj4)

 The plotting scripts depend on 2 additional perl packages which can be installed with cpan:
 Geo::Proj4 (this requires Proj4, its libs, programs, and devel files)